 So how does biology make explanations differently, in order to have depth?

-The way to go beyond explanations that only describe moving things from one place to another place is to include a role for arrangement—how things fit together—in the descriptions of that movement.
-And as I have been arguing in previous essays, the easiest and most succinct way to include how things fit together in descriptions of change is with structures and functions.
+The way to go beyond explanations that only describe moving things from one place to another place is to see a bigger picture of how a situation is fitting together.
+And as I have been arguing in previous essays, the easiest way to include how things fit together in the descriptions of change is with structures and functions.
+The structures are understood to be made as per how things are organized to make them (as opposed to being pure Platonic Forms), and they move as per their functions enable them to move (as opposed to moving from being pushed along from one event to the next) again with that type of movement being possible because of how situations fit together.

 And that difference is extended by how the castle also comes to have functions (shelter, defense, storage) because of how it fits in combination with still other things (rain, attackers, foodstuffs).